Patch history · Notes for playtesters

 • Death is unambiguous.
 No half-alive states.

-• Save/disconnect on death is clean — your final state writes to the database properly.
+• Save/disconnect on death is clean: your final state writes to the database properly.

 • Rejoin lands you at the spawn beach with a fresh character.

-2026-05-22 Fix · v8.9 – v8.11 Server error spam eliminated Cleaned up dozens of "undefined variable" errors from the original mod's code paths. +
+2026-05-22 Fix · v8.9 to v8.11 Server error spam eliminated Cleaned up dozens of "undefined variable" errors from the original mod's code paths.

 What changed